mariosky/BioDeepSpace/README.md

 ### The Most Basic Object is a Population
 * We only care about population objects not individuals.
-* We allways have collection of small populations.
+* We allways have a collection (or population) of small populations.
 * Populations are only data.
 JSON objects with out any methods.
-* Populations can have arbitrary metadata depending on the application.
+* Populations have metadata depending on the application.
 We propose to start with:
     * id
     * age
     * best-solution
     * best-fitness
     * target-fitness
     * state

 * The actual population is a list of JSON objects.
 They are normally a list of individuals or even other populations.

 For instance a population in python could be:
 ``` python
 {